 Since 1993, we have been planting vineyards at elevations of 350 meters (1200 ft) to 650 meters (2100 ft) above sea level, on 13 hectares (32 acres) of rough terrain .
 Much to our satisfaction, our chosen varieties have thrived and have done exceptionally well in their environment, achieving great balance in the vineyard and finding a comfortable home in Crete.

 We exhibit our wines all over the world and are proud of our numerous awards for the quality of our wines.
-All of our wines are available for tasting and will be served at our restaurant.
-We invite you to spend an afternoon with us enjoying our award winning wines.
+All of our wines are available for tasting and can be enjoyed on our tasting terrace here at our winery on the outskirts of Chania.
+We invite you to spend an afternoon with us and our award winning wines.